PUTN: A Plane-fitting based Uneven Terrain Navigation Framework: Overview of the Framework

 \ Define $X \subset \mathbb{R}^{3}$ as the work space.
 Let $X_{surf} \subset X$ denote the areas close to the ground, $X_{obs} \subset X$ denote occupied area of space and $X_{free}=X \backslash X_{obs}$.
 Let $X_{trav} \subset X_{free}\cap X_{surf} $ denote the subspace that is traversable for ground robots.

 The formal definition of the problem is as follows: Given the initial and target state $x_{start}, x_{goal} \in X_{trav}$, search a feasible control strategy $\pi^{*}$.
-Input $x_{start}$ to $\pi^{*}$ and it controls the robot to move from $x_{start}$ to $x_{goal}$. $\pi^{*}$ should satisfy: 1) all kinematic and dynamic constraints; 2) ensuring safety; 3) minimizing the time needed to move; 4) minimizing the risk of the robot being unable to maintain a stable posture.
+Input $x_{start}$ to $\pi^{*}$ and it controls the robot to move from $x_{start}$ to $x_{goal}$. $\pi^{*}$ should satisfy: 1) all kinematic and dynamic constraints; 2) avoiding collision with obstacles along the way; 3) minimizing the time needed to move; 4) minimizing the risk of the robot being unable to maintain a stable posture.